-It’s Cyber Monday in the U.S., the unofficial start to the online holiday shopping season.
+It’s Cyber Monday, the unofficial start to the online holiday shopping season.
 In the wake of the recent Macy’s breach and other high-profile cyber incidents, it’s important to protect your online identity by controlling the amount of personal information that is available online and ensure that your data is transmitted safely every time you use your credit card online.
 Here are a few tips for cyber safety on Cyber Monday.

 - Only share your credit card with secure sites and avoid ordering from sites you don’t know - The FTC provides a basic overview of online shopping best practices and it's always best to shop with sites you already know, but also, beware of look-alike domains.
 And if you see a deal too good to dismiss on a new site, check for HTTPS rather than HTTP in the URL.

 - Avoid sketchy software downloads – Only download software from reputable sources.
 Although shopping apps or browser extensions may claim to save you money, they could contain malware or viruses that can steal information off your device.